-My vision is to go out into the community and deliver fun nutrition culinary education experiences, sparking a hunger for health and well being.
+My vision is to go out into the community and deliver fun nutrition culinary experiences, sparking a hunger for health and well being through mindful eating.
 I want to create mindful conversations and exploration around all that wholesome foods offer us.
-By providing the ingredients needed individuals can begin to appreciate food, cultivate self-love, and find a balanced way of living.
+By providing the ingredients needed individuals can begin to appreciate food, cultivate self-love, and find a balanced way of living forgoing the diet culture.

 HOW IT ALL BEGAN...